VirtualSoC/vsoc/docs/build-vsoc.md

 make install -j$(nproc)
 cd ..
 ```

+Note: `./configure` may report an error like this: `OSError: [WinError 1314] a required privilege is not held by the client`.
+That error does not affect the building and functioning of vSoC and can be ignored.

 6. When the build completes, please extract the guest image as well as `run.sh` from the vSoC binary.